-The details of the New Library and New Community Center shall be included in "Section 6: Project Concept" of the Proposals as further outlined in the "RFP Submission Requirements" sub-section of the "Solicitation Process" section.
-Respondents shall design the New Library in consultation with, and with approval from, DMPED and DCPL, and the proposed design shall adhere to the design and construction standards established by DCPL.
-DMPED and DPR shall have all rights to approve the design and any changes to the design of the New Community Center.
-Respondents shall design the New Community Center in consultation with, and approval from, DMPED and DPR; and the proposed design shall adhere to the design and construction standards established by DPR.
-DMPED and DPR shall have all rights to approve the design and any changes to the design of the New Community Center.
+Proposals must provide a permanent location for the existing Museum that is acceptable to FEMS, the details of which shall be included in "Section 6: Project Concept" of the Proposal as further outlined in the "RFP Submission Requirements" sub-section of the "Solicitation Process" section.
+Respondent shall design the Museum space in consultation with, and with approval from, FEMS, DGS, and DMPED, and the proposed design shall adhere to the design and construction standards established by FEMS, DGS, and DMPED, as set forth in the Program of Requirements for the Museum (see Exhibit 3).
+FEMS, DGS, and DMPED shall have all rights to approve the design and any changes to the design.